PDF 150 KB

 (time between becoming infected and developing symptoms)

-9 to 90 days, with an average of 3 weeks from contact to the development of a chancre.
+9 to 90 days, with an average of 3 weeks from contact to the development of a sore.

 (time during which an infected person can infect others)

-During primary and secondary stages and possibly the first 2 years of the latent period.
-A person is no longer infectious 24 to 48 hours after starting appropriate antibiotic treatment.
+During the primary and secondary stages and possibly the first 2 years of the latent period.
+A person is no longer infectious 5 days after starting appropriate antibiotic treatment or until their symptoms resolve, whichever is longer.

-Treatment of the mother during pregnancy may be sufficient to prevent fetal infection.
+Treatment during pregnancy may be sufficient to prevent fetal infection.
 Sometimes babies require an additional course of antibiotics after birth.

 1 – In South Australia the law requires doctors and laboratories to report some infections or diseases to SA Health.
 These infections or diseases are commonly referred to as 'notifiable conditions'.